 A potential conflict of interest is the fundamental disadvantage of nominating an estate personal representative who is also a beneficiary.
 Whether this becomes an issue may not be apparent until someone dies.

-Contact Paula Hannah, Probate Attorney
+Contact Paula Hannah, Estate Planning Attorney